Summer Research Internship Program

 Research Mentors and Projects

 The MCNHR is looking for faculty research mentors and projects for its Summer Internship Program.
-Faculty mentors are invited to submit an application to work one-on-one with a summer intern for one to four (1-4) days per week for fifteen (15) weeks to integrate them into a new or existing research project.
+Faculty mentors are invited to submit an application to work one-on-one with a summer intern for one to five (1-5) days per week for fifteen (15) weeks to integrate them into a new or existing research project.
 The MCNHR will accept applications from faculty for both funded and unfunded projects.
 For unfunded projects, mentors must clearly identify how the project would position them in securing future funding.